coapp/coapp.org/src/dynamic/reference/overview.html.md

 #### Nodes

+In general, nodes are used to specify the many options you have available as you build components and create packages to deploy them.
 As a general rule nodes are defined as follows:

 	node_name{
 		new_node_name{